Reward calculator - calculate how much you will get

 To stake SOL tokens, you must use a wallet that supports staking.
-Not all wallets support staking at this time.
-You can check out the official docs for a list of wallets which support staking.
+The list of wallets supporting staking currently:

 SOL tokens in your wallet must first be moved into a stake account.
+Simply follow the steps in your wallet or use one of our Guides for detailed instructions.
 You can create as many stake accounts as you like, and deposit as much or as little SOL into each stake account as you want.
 Each new stake account has a unique address, and a single wallet can manage or “authorize” many different stake accounts.
-Check out the official docs on stake account structure for more details.

-In order to earn staking rewards, the tokens in a stake account must be delegated to a validator.
-A single stake account can only be delegated to a single validator at any time, so if you want to delegate to different validators you will need to split your tokens between multiple stake accounts.
+In order to earn staking rewards, the tokens in a stake account must be delegated to a validator or a stake pool.
+A single stake account can only be delegated to a single validator or a pool at any time, so if you want to delegate to different validators you will need to split your tokens between multiple stake accounts.

-- We present a regular Solanal Weekly Update on social media to educate the crypto community (Follow us on Twitter and Telegram).
+- We conduct a regular Solana Network State Report on social media to keep the crypto community informed (follow us on Twitter and Telegram not to miss it).

 Follow the wallet's instructions for creating a staking account.
 This account will be of a different type than one used to simply send and receive tokens.